umarbkh/terraform-cicd/README.md

 ## Project Overview

 This project demonstrates a **production-ready infrastructure deployment** on AWS using **Terraform**.
 It follows a **modular, reusable, and dynamic approach** to provision and configure resources, showcasing best practices for CI/CD and infrastructure as code (IaC).
+Focus on Free Tier resources mostly or as low cost as possible.

 ---